bonitasoft/bonita-doc/md/cluster-administration.md

 **Note:** For Performance edition only.
 :::

-This page explains how to manage a Bonita cluster.
+Discover how to administer, monitor and manage a Bonita cluster

 ## Backing up a cluster